Page 7: - Dominican Republic - Tropical Motorcycle Adventure /w Pics

 Heidi & Tom do Samana Peninsula:

 So what the heck is with the bike?
-I remember riding my first bike, a Suzuki 100, through the snow.
+I remember while riding my first motorcycle, a Suzuki 100, through the snow.
 When I rode on salted streets, the sparkplug would short out and kill the bike.
 I remember wiping off the plug and plug wire with pure snow to get it running again.
 I thought that having our bike parked a hundred yards from the ocean surf everyday was our problem.
-I am sure the plug and plug wire is coated with a layer of salt slime, just like the slime that coats our sunglasses every day we walk on the beach.
-Anyway, my guess is that the salt slime mixed with rainwater is what is shorting out our bike.
+I am sure the plug and plug wire is coated with a layer of salt slime, just like the slime that coats our sunglasses every day we walk the beach.
+My guess is that the salt slime mixed with rainwater is what is shorting out our bike.

 All Right, Heidi and I have our island life routine down.
 We lift, swim, windsurf, beach walk, read, write, try to eat healthy and play cards.
 We call our life ‘our job’.
-We like what we do but like with every job, sometimes we need a vacation (wink).
+We like what we do but like with any job, sometimes we need a vacation (wink).

 We are off to the Samana peninsula, the extreme eastern tip of the island.
-It is a long ride so we get up early, slam a fruit and yogurt shake and plan to eat a large breakfast on the road.
+It is a long ride so we get up early, slam a fruit and yogurt shake with plans to eat more on the road.
 Fifteen minutes down the coast, we stop at our favorite Dominican restaurant in Sabaneta.
+Two fried eggs and a mound of mashed potatoes is a perfect way to start any long motorcycle ride.

 The north coast of the Dominican Republic, east of Cabarete is a beautiful ride filled with incredible scenery, palm trees and ocean surf.